How to Use This Tool

 Pixel-Perfect Picking

 A crosshair cursor appears over the image so you can target the exact pixel you want.
-Click to pick the color and it's instantly added to your palette with HEX, RGB, and HSL values.
+Click to pick the color and it is instantly added to your palette with all three formats.

 Color Palette History

-Each unique color you pick is saved to a history strip showing up to 18 colors.
-Click any swatch in the history to copy its HEX value.
-The palette persists as long as the page is open.
+Each unique color you pick is saved to a history strip of up to 18 swatches.
+Click any swatch to copy its HEX value, and duplicate picks just move to the front instead of cluttering the strip.

 Download Palette as PNG

-Export your picked colors as a PNG image showing color swatches with HEX labels.
-Useful for sharing palettes with team members, saving to design documents, or archiving color schemes.
+Export your picked colors as a single PNG swatch sheet with the HEX values labeled below each color.
+Perfect for sharing with team members, saving to design documents, or archiving a color scheme.

 Image Information

-The input label displays the filename, pixel dimensions (width × height), and file size of the loaded image so you always know what you're working with.
+The label above the image shows the filename, pixel dimensions, and file size of whatever you have loaded so you always know exactly what you are working with.

 Who Is This Tool For?